Arthur Crispien: Biography

-Following the Reichstag fire in 1933 Crispien went into exile to Austria and later Switzerland, representing the Social Democratic Party in Exile.
+Crispien managed to flee the country and went into exile to Austria and later Switzerland, representing the Social Democratic Party in Exile.
 Crispien supported political and Jewish refugees from Nazi Germany and became a member of the Swiss Socialist Party.
 He was a delegate at the refugee conference of 1945 at Montreux.

 Crispien died in Bern, Switzerland, on 29 November 1946, aged 71.